What do chickens eat? They are like us and can eat or

 Be sure to let them out in the morning, so they can start foraging for food again.

-Also, be sure to collect your eggs every day to prevent the chickens from eating their own eggs.
+Also, be sure to collect your eggs every day to prevent your chickens from eating their own eggs.

 What do Chickens Eat to Better Digest Grains?

 If you insist on feeding chickens grains or chicken feed, learn how to properly ferment this food before giving it to your chickens.

 This is a much more economical way to feed chickens and will be much better